 These are bags to keep your belongings dry inside your main rucksack.
 I have many in all different sizes and they not only keep my clothes dry but are great for protecting my camera and phone.

 I love my penknife and it comes on all my hiking trips.
-My is a Swiss Army Knife and has lots of gadgets so I am prepared for any occasion!!
+My is a Swiss Army Knife and has lots of gadgets so I am ready for any occasion!!

-What optional items to pack for your hiking adventure?
+What optional items to pack for your day Hike?

 Here are a couple of other things I take with me on my hikes.